Pierre-François Percy: Works

-Percy is perhaps best-known for his Journal des Campagnes, which was published in 1904 by the Franc-comtois historian Émile Longin.
-The Journal is a regular account of Percy's life on campaign in the Revolutionary and Napoleonic Wars.
-Some manuscripts were lost in the 79 years between the surgeon's death and the publication of the Journal; however, Percy's writings on the 1806 and 1807 campaigns in Germany and Poland are almost complete.
+Percy is perhaps best-known for his Journal des Campagnes, which was published in 1904 by the Franc-comtois historian Émile Longin, and translated in 2024 into English by the author Calum Johnson.
+The Journal is a frequent, almost-daily account of Percy's life on campaign in the Revolutionary and Napoleonic Wars.
+Some manuscripts were lost in the 79 years between the surgeon's death and the publication of the Journal, although Percy's writings on the 1806 and 1807 campaigns in Germany and Poland are almost complete.
 The Journal also includes notes from the 1799 and 1800 campaigns in Helvetia and Germany, the 1805 Austerlitz campaign, and the campaign in Spain (1808-1809).

 Percy's Journal describes the often-terrible conditions of army life and military surgery, and the chaos that ensued in the aftermath of major battles.

+His account describes meetings with Jourdan, Napoleon and, at Tilsit in 1807, the monarchs Alexander I of Russia and Frederick William III of Prussia.